sunweaver/salsa2lp-sync/README.md

 -t TEAM, --team TEAM

-The Launchpad team whose PPA the projects are to be synchronised to
+The Launchpad team whose PPA the projects are to be synchronised to (defaults to "lomiri")

 -p PPA, --ppa PPA

-The Launchpad PPA the projects are to be synchronised to
+The Launchpad PPA the projects are to be synchronised to (defaults to "builds")

 ---